-Note: Sprains occur in ligaments, which connect bones to bones.
+Note: Sprains in dogs occur in ligaments, which connect bones to bones.
 Strains, on the other hand, occur in tendons, which connect muscles to bones.

-Lameness is the hallmark of ligament sprains.
+Lameness is the hallmark of ligament sprains in dogs.
 Lameness, that is severe or lasting for more than a few minutes, needs to be evaluated.
 Non-weight bearing lameness is rare with ligament injury; non-weight bearing lameness usually means the limb has a fracture.
 Usually, the pet bears some weight on the limb, or has a persistent change in gait.

 Diagnosis of a ligament sprain requires careful examination of the pet, as well as an evaluation of the gait.
-In some cases, evaluation of the amount of pressure or weight born by each leg is tested with a stance analyzer to accurately determine which leg has the problem.
+In some cases, evaluation of the amount of pressure or weight born by each sprained leg in dog is tested with a stance analyzer to accurately determine which leg has the problem.

 Once an area is identified, radiographs are necessary to confirm the swelling or increased joint fluid.
 Radiographs will likely require sedation if the pet is painful.
 Ligaments do not show well on radiographs, and today it is more common to follow radiographs with ultrasound evaluation of the joint and ligaments.
 Ultrasound works for conditions that involve differences in water density (See example images below).
 Ligaments that are torn have increased water content which shows well on ultrasound.
 Ultrasound is also the key to accurately treating the joint with stem cells or PRP.
 These therapies do not work if they are not placed directly into the joint or ligament affected.